jmhill/spotify-recommend-2/README.md

 ### Background

 This project started as a simple demo for a node.js course that was offered through Thinkful.
-The demo project created a simple search form that returned a list of related artists and their top tracks.
-This demonstration was composed of a simple handlebars template combined with JQuery for fetching data from the server and updating the template.
+The demo project used a search form that returned a list of related artists and their top tracks.
+This demonstration was composed of a handlebars template combined with JQuery for fetching data from the server and updating the template.
 As an initial step, we extract the client-side logic into react components and create a Spotify service that will expose several middleware functions usable by the express app for sending data back to the client.